Brewers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Francisco Lindor and the New York Mets square off against William Contreras and the Milwaukee Brewers on Monday at 7:10 PM ET, in the first of a four-game series at Citi Field.
+Pete Alonso and the New York Mets play William Contreras and the Milwaukee Brewers at Citi Field on Tuesday.
+First pitch is at 7:10 PM ET.

-The Mets are the favorite in this one, at -190, while the underdog Brewers have +155 odds to play spoiler.
-The over/under is 8.5 runs for this contest (with -110 odds on the over and -110 odds to go under).
+Bookmakers list the Mets as -140 moneyline favorites, while giving the underdog Brewers +115 moneyline odds to win.
+The total for the game is set at 9 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.